‘THE SONTARAN EXPERIMENT’

 The story also features a peculiar robot drone created and built by Styre to capture humans on Earth.
 I wouldn’t call it a grand piece of design work by the ‘Doctor Who’ production team.
 Bob Baker and Dave Martin hoped to use it for a future ‘Doctor Who’ story.
 Thankfully it was not reused.

 The original DVD special features were as follows.
 There was the ‘Built For War’ documentary with behind-the-scenes cast and crew interviews focusing on the development of the Sontarans in the original TV series.
 I wish this documentary was updated for the new series and the Big Finish audios.
-There was a photo gallery of the story; a stereo sound audio mix option for the story and a DVD audio commentary with Eisabeth Sladen, producer Philip Hinchcliffe and co-writer Bob Baker.
+There was a photo gallery of the story; a mono sound audio mix option for the story and a DVD audio commentary with Eisabeth Sladen, producer Philip Hinchcliffe and co-writer Bob Baker.
 There was also an info-text commentary option to enjoy.

 The new special features on Blu-ray include the making-of documentary, ‘Like Nothing On Earth’, with cast and crew interviews.
 There’s also the ‘Behind the Sofa’ feature on ‘The Sontaran Experiment’ with Tom Baker (the Fourth Doctor); Sadie Miller, Elisabeth Sladen’s daughter and producer Philip Hinchcliffe as well as Louise Jameson (Nyssa); Janet Fielding (Tegan) and Sarah Sutton (Nyssa).
 There’s a location report and the ‘On Target: Ian Marter’ documentary that’s taken from the ‘Carnival of Monsters’ 2-disc Special Edition DVD.
 And there’s ‘The Tom Baker Years: Part 1’ and ‘The Tom Baker Years: Part 2’ programmes – originally released on VHS; now on Blu-ray for the first time.